 The best attachments for an electric rototill

-6. Dethatcher: A dethatcher is an attachment that’s used to remove thatch from the lawn.
-Thatch is a layer of dead grass, leaves, and other organic matter that can prevent water and air from reaching the roots of plants.
+- Dethatcher: A dethatcher attachment can be used with an electric rototiller to remove thatch from the lawn.
+Thatch is a layer of dead grass and other organic matter that accumulates on the surface of the soil and can prevent water and nutrients from reaching the roots of the grass.